zerasul/mdbook_en/5env-config/env-config.md

 ![Blastem](5env-config/img/blastem.png "Blastem")
 _Blastem_

 Blastem also includes some tools for development.
-Such as the VDP palette viewer or a debugger included in the emulator itself; both internal, as well as being able to connect an external one.
+Such as the VDP palette viewer or a debugger included in the emulator itself; both internal, as well as being able to connect to an external debugger.

 Blastem can be downloaded for the most used operating systems (Windows, MacOs, Linux...); using the following address, or in the package repositories of some Linux distributions.